Are Lentils Good for You? 8 Reasons to Eat More Lentils

 Rich in Dietary Fiber

 In addition to protein, lentils are full of fiber, which is important for healthy digestion and weight management.
-At 16g of fiber per cup cooked, that takes care of over half the daily recommended fiber intake.
+With 16g of fiber per cup when cooked, lentils contribute significantly to meeting over half of your daily recommended fiber intake.

 Stabilizes Blood Sugar